nchin212/Credit_Card_Fraud_Detection/credit.md

 ## Model Building

-Logistic regression will be used to model the data.
+The following models have been chosen for building:

+- Logistic Regression
+- Random Forest
+- Adaboost

+### Logistic Regression

 Logistic Regression is a classification algorithm that is used to predict the probability of a categorical dependent variable.
 In logistic regression, the dependent variable is a binary variable that contains data coded as 1 or 0, or in this case, fraudulent or safe.

 The model will first be run on the imbalanced data, followed by  the data after oversampling (RandomOverSampler and SMOTE).
-The models on the 3 different datasets will then be compared.

 ### 1) Logistic Regression on imbalanced dataset